jwdesjardin/audiophile-ecommerce-website/GAMEPLAN.md

 4. build first page
 5. build product page

+- [x] use getStaticPaths to create product page
+- [x] use getStaticProps to pass props for each product
+- [] ProductDetails
+- [] ProductFeatures
+- [] ProductGallery
+- [] ProductRecommended

 6. build category pages
    - [x] build productPreviewComponent
      - [x] change database to host mobile, tablet and desktop for each image

-- [] use getStaticPaths to create category pages
+- [x] use getStaticPaths to create category pages
-- [] use getStaticProps to pass props for each category
+- [x] use getStaticProps to pass props for each category

-- [] build categoryLinks component
+- [x] build categoryLinks component

 7. add auth0
 8. build shopping cart